kgaero/Team_DN9_Assignment2/documentation/model_results.md

 <!-- ───────── END of Prompts by Kunal Ghosh (ghosh178@purdue.edu) ───────── -->

 <!-- ───────── START of Prompts by Rakesh Prusty (prustyr@purdue.edu) ───────── -->

+# Dataflow Pipeline Setup for Sales Data Ingestion
-## Model Evaluation by Rakesh Prusty
+## Model Result and Evaluation by Rakesh Prusty
 The sales forecast model was evaluated using `ML.EVALUATE`.
 The `evaluation_results` DataFrame contains key metrics that indicate the model's performance.

 **Evaluation Results:**